Jane Eyre

 • An original cast recording of Jane Eyre was released in 2000.

 • Jane Eyre was produced by the Department of Theater at University of Maryland College Park in October of 2005 at The Clarice Smith Performing Arts Center.
-The production was received extremely well, becoming the best selling show the department had ever done, at that time.
+The production was received extremely well, becoming the best-selling show that the department had ever done.

 Trivia

-• Jane Eyre was nominated for 5 Tony Awards.
+• Jane Eyre was nominated for five Tony Awards.

-• Alanis Morissette, a friend of composer/lyricist Paul Gordon's, bought $150,000 worth of tickets to the musical and donated them to various charity groups.
+• Alanis Morissette, a friend of composer/lyricist, Paul Gordon, bought $150,000 worth of tickets to the musical and donated them to various charity groups.
 This allowed the show to stay open through the 2001 Tony Award telecast.

 • The original cast featured Marla Schaffel as Jane and James Barbour as Edward Fairfax Rochester.